-- 3. Can group applications be submitted?
-No. The learning grant proposals should be individual projects.
-Group applications are not eligible. - 4.
-How long can the grant visit last?
-Grant visits can last up to 5 working days travel excluded. - 5.
+- 3. Can group applications be submitted? - The learning grant proposals should be individual projects.
+Group applications are not eligible.
+However, a pilot project has been launched with the European Judicial Networks (EJN) in civil and commercial matters.
+For the members of this network, it is possible to submit a group application, each group being of a maximum of 5 members from the same country. - 4.
+How long can the grant visit last? - Grant visits can last up to 5 working days travel excluded. - 5.
 Who is responsible for identifying the EU host partner and arrange the learning visit activities?
 Applicants (judges, prosecutors, court/prosecution staff or judicial trainers) are self-responsible for identifying the EU host partner.
-Any application submitted without the EU counterpart identified will be rejected.

-The planning of the learning visit activities is a collaborative work between the applicant and his or her EU host partners.
-It is crucial that these partners are involved in the grant proposal planning process.

-6. If the project continues beyond the initially agreed-upon end date, will additional funding be available?

-No. All Learning grants must be completed by 15 December 2023 for the current enrolment period starting in January 2023.

-7. What evidence do I need to provide that I have successfully completed my visit and achieve my Learning grant goals?

-Participants must fill in a feedback survey that includes a detailed report on their experience both immediately after their learning grant trip and again after 6 months to determine their success in transferring their knowledge to the workplace.
+Any application submitted without the EU counterpart identified will be rejected. - The planning of the learning visit activities is a collaborative work between the applicant and his or her EU host partners.
+It is crucial that these partners are involved in the grant proposal planning process. - 6.
+If the project continues beyond the initially agreed-upon end date, will additional funding be available? - No. All Learning grants must be completed by 14 November 2025 for the current enrolment period starting in January 2025. - 7.
+What evidence do I need to provide that I have successfully completed my visit and achieve my Learning grant goals? - Participants must fill in a feedback survey that includes a detailed report on their experience both immediately after their learning grant trip and again after 6 months to determine their success in transferring their knowledge to the workplace.
 In addition to the survey, participants must disseminate their knowledge and share their outcome(s) with their judicial peers at national and/or EU level.
 The reporting shall include inter alia how the learning objectives were met and how the Learning grant will impact judicial practice.
-Professional disclosures should always keep in mind the rules of ethical conduct and confidentiality.

-8. Which countries and institutions are covered to visit for the grant?

-Recipients must travel to a Member State judicial institution (court, prosecutors office or national training institutions), to the Court of Justice of the European Union (Luxembourg) or to the European Court of Human Rights (Strasbourg, France).
-The agenda for the trip can include visits to other organisations (e.g., police agencies, associations, NGOs, or social work agencies).

-9. Who will see the results from the project?

-The hosting and sending institution will have access to all participant documents.
+Professional disclosures should always keep in mind the rules of ethical conduct and confidentiality. - 8.
+Which countries and institutions are covered to visit for the grant? - Recipients must travel to a Member State judicial institution (court, prosecutors office or national training institutions), to the Court of Justice of the European Union (Luxembourg) or to the European Court of Human Rights (Strasbourg, France).
+The agenda for the trip can include visits to other organisations (e.g., police agencies, associations, NGOs, or social work agencies). - 9.
+Who will see the results from the project? - The hosting and sending institution will have access to all participant documents.